 which no adequate remedy at law exists.

-or it reasonable attorney fees or an appropriate portion thereof.
+reasonable attorney's fees or an appropriate portion of those attorney's

 SECTION 30-4-110.
 Penalties.